-Pain in the groin in men can be associated with a variety of pathological processes in the body and is a good reason to seek medical help.
+Pain in the groin area in men can be associated with a wide variety of pathological processes in the body and is a good reason for seeking medical help.

-By conducting a survey and examining the patient, the doctor determines the exact localization of pain and their nature.
-Pain in the groin can be either across the entire area, or predominantly in the right or left side.
+Through a survey and examination of the patient, the doctor determines the exact location of pain and their nature.
+Pain in the inguinal region can be either over the entire area, or mainly in the right or left side.
 This location is typical for various diseases:

-- direct or oblique inguinal hernia (see “Symptoms of inguinal hernia” );
+- straight or oblique inguinal hernia (see “Symptoms of an inguinal hernia” );

-- infectious and inflammatory process in the external and internal male genital organs.
+- infectious-inflammatory process in the external and internal male genital organs.

-Less often the pain arises from oncology and lymphadenopathy.
+Where less often pain occurs due to oncology and lymphadenopathy.

-Pain in the groin area to the right
+Pain in the groin area on the right

-If the pain occurs mainly in the right part of the inguinal region, then the cause may be:
+If pain occurs predominantly in the right side of the groin, then the cause may be:

 - inguinal hernia on the right;

-In addition to the pain syndrome for the doctor, it is important to determine and special symptoms.
-So, with a hernia, in addition to pain in the groin, a specialist through the abdominal wall can grope hernial protrusion.
+In addition to pain syndrome, it is important for a doctor to identify special symptoms.
+So, with a hernia, in addition to pain in the groin, a specialist through the abdominal wall can feel the hernial protrusion.

-If the pain is caused by appendicitis, the doctor will diagnose the symptoms characteristic of irritation of the peritoneum.
+If the pain is caused by appendicitis, the doctor diagnoses the symptoms characteristic of peritoneal irritation.

-Even more rarely the pain on the right occurs with renal colic, when urinary stones - urates, injure the right ureter.
-However, painful sensations in this case arise not only in the groin area, but are shrouded in nature and concentrated in the lower back.
+Even more rarely, pain on the right occurs in case of renal colic, when urinary stones, urates, injure the right ureter.
+However, painful sensations occur not only in the groin area, but are shingles and concentrate in the lower back.

-Pain in the groin area to the left
+Pain in the groin area on the left

 Pain in the left groin area occurs:

-- with cystitis (combined with frequent urge to urinate);
+- cystitis (combined with the frequent urge to urinate);

 - with prostatitis (accompanied by difficulty during urination);